sapcc/esxi-exporter/README.md

 - `disable_pyvim` disable pyVmomi service collector
 - `disable_ssh` disable ssh service collector
 Environments variables can be specified in Linux like this: `export "key"="value"`
+- `netbox_url` the netbox url with `https://`
+- `cashtime` cashing the results from netbox for n minuites
+- `blacklisttime` when a ssh connection fails you can specify a timespan to blacklist the host in order to avoid locking the user because of too many login attempts

 **Comandline args**
 - `-u` or `--user` the vCenter username